 At Dana, “Rosie” was a member of the French Club, the Current Events Club and the Drama, Art and Music Clubs.
-She was Vice-President of her junior class and was on the varsity fencing team.
-Rosario went to Wellesley College for one year and then transferred to Manhattanville College in New York.
+She was vice president of her junior class and was on the varsity fencing team.
+Ferré went to Wellesley College for one year and then transferred to Manhattanville College in New York.
 She graduated from Manhattanville College as an English major and received a Master’s degree in Spanish and Latin American literature from the University of Puerto Rico in 1985 and a Ph.D. from the University of Maryland in 1987.
 In the 1960s, she married and had three children.

-The publication of Ferre’s first collection of stories, Papeles de Pandora, in 1976 established her as an “influential Puerto Rican feminist writer… opening the door for the feminist movement on the island,” according to Carmen S. Rivera, a contributor to the Dictionary of Literary Biography.
-Rivera explains, “In her works, Ferre combines traditional island stories, classical mythology, and a modern feminist viewpoint to create a more active and satisfying myth of Puerto Rican women.
+The publication of Ferré’s first collection of stories, Papeles de Pandora, in 1976 established her as an “influential Puerto Rican feminist writer… opening the door for the feminist movement on the island,” according to Carmen S. Rivera, a contributor to the Dictionary of Literary Biography.
+Rivera explains, “In her works, Ferré combines traditional island stories, classical mythology, and a modern feminist viewpoint to create a more active and satisfying myth of Puerto Rican women.
 Her writings reflect the dichotomy of an island society and economy divided between a traditional, rural elite and a new, burgeoning, industrial class and the ambiguous place women hold in modern Puerto Rico.”

 Many of her books such as Eccentric Neighborhoods (Vecindarios Excentricos), The House on the Lagoon (La Casa de la Laguna), and Sweet Diamond Dust (Maldito Amor) are published in both English and Spanish.
-Ferre writes in Spanish and does her own translations into English.
-One of the five finalists for the National Book Award, Ferre was also a recipient of a Guggenheim Fellowship, awarded to persons who have demonstrated exceptional capacity for creative ability in the arts.
+Ferré wrote in Spanish and translated many of her books into English.
+However, in the 1990s she began writing in English in hopes of reaching a wider audience.
+In 2004 Ferré was a recipient of a Guggenheim Fellowship awarded to persons who demonstrated exceptional capacity for creative ability in the arts.